JonathanDecleire/nyc-crashes/README.md

-# Data preprocessing - NYC Motor Vehicle Crashes project
+# Data preprocessing - NYC Motor Vehicle Crashes cleaning dataset project

+Be able to use pandas
+Be able to clean a data set
+Be able to do prepare a data set for a machine learning model

+Purpose: Clean a messy dataset to apply a machine learning model to eat afterwards.

-Must-have features
+## Must-have features

-    The dataset contains no missing values ("" or null) No duplicates.
+    [x] The dataset contains no missing values ("" or null) [x] No duplicates.
-    Values are consolidated
+    [x] Values are consolidated
-    Data format is correct
+    [x] Data format is correct
-    No blank spaces (ex: " I love python " => "I love python")
+    [x] No blank spaces (ex: " I love python " => "I love python")

-Nice-to-have features
+## Nice-to-have features

     The more rows of data you use, the better.
 However, pay attention that the more data you have, the longer each operation needs to execute.
+    Shape: (56996 rows, 17 columns)

     Add new features computed using the features present that you think are going to be useful.
-    Apply the preprocessing steps needed so that a future machine learning model can make the best use out of it (feature selection, feature engineering, feature normalization,    and resampling).
-You have to decide which one are necessary and which ones aren't.
+    Apply the preprocessing steps needed so that a future machine learning model can make the best use out of it (you decide):
+        - feature selection
+        - feature engineering
+        - feature normalization
+        - resampling

+## How?

+A dataset of 100.000 rows was chosen, spanning from 2018-2019.

-Deliverables
+## Deliverables

     Publish your source code on the GitHub repository.
-    Create final .csv file with the cleaned dataset Pimp up the readme file:
+    Create final .csv file with the cleaned dataset
-        What, Why, When, How, Who.
-        Pending things to do
+        - Check cleaned_df.csv

-Graphs representing the data
+## Graphs representing the data

 ![Frequency of accidents per day of the month](frequency_per_day.png)
 ![Frequency of accidents per hour of the day](frequency_per_hour.png)